hazelcast/hazelcast-reference-manual/src/ThreadingOperation.md

 #### Priority Operations

-In some cases, the system needs to run operations with a higher priority, e.g. an important system operation.
+In some cases, the system needs to run operations with a higher priority, e.g., an important system operation.
 To support priority operations, Hazelcast has the following features:

 * For partition-aware operations: Each partition thread has its own work queue and it also has a priority work queue.
 The partition thread always checks the priority queue before it processes work from its normal work queue.